AlexForGH/Stage_5_SpringBootReactiveWebOnlineStoreWithRESTfulAPIOpenAPIAndRedis/README.md

     2. Without an IDE
             - clone the repository
             - run the following Docker commands:
-                - docker build -t sb‑web‑store‑app .
-                - docker run -p 8080:8080 sb‑web‑store‑app:latest
+                    - docker compose up --build
             - go to the browser at http://localhost:8080/
                 - the application's start page will open.